 On 22 Dec 2018, the eruption resumed, although the activity was relatively minor compared to the intense eruptions of September.
 Hot tephra was deposited on the slopes.
 The activity ended after about 6 hours.
 An hour later, there was an earthquake or explosion.
 Seismic signals indicate that the collapse started two minutes after this.
 And two minutes later, half the mountain had avalanched into the sea.
 Four minutes from the initial, small earthquake, Anak Krakatau was gone.

 Was the collapse caused by the eruption or by the earthquake?
 The eruption had ended an hour earlier, so could not have directly cause the collapse.
 In fact, the ejecta from the collapse show that there was no hot magma involved.
 But perhaps it is a moot question.
-The eruptions of 2018 had left the mountain unstable, even of they had not provided the trigger.
+The eruptions of 2018 had left the mountain unstable, even if they had not provided the trigger.
 The cone had started sagging already a year before, and perhaps even as much as a decade.
 Every eruption contributed its bit.
 Was the final eruption on Dec 22, if a minor one, the proverbial drop which caused the bucket to overflow?
 Or was the collapse already set in stone?
 Had the fast growth in an unstable location made the outcome inevitable?

 The collapse itself was not directly seen by anyone.
 It is however revealed by the seismic signals.
 These show that the initial earthquake or explosion was equivalent to an M2, so a small event.
-The signature was different from normal earthquake, with a long-lasting high frequency component.
+The signature was different from normal earthquakes, with a long-lasting high frequency component.
 After this initial event there were two minute of seismic silence, before the landslide started.
 The slide itself lasted 90 seconds, with a total energy equivalent to an M5.3 earthquake.
 It was also detected as an atmospheric infrasound wave, but this lasted a bit shorter, around 1 minute.
 This probably means that after 60 seconds the landslide entered the sea, and was no longer disturbing the atmosphere.
 The landslide was followed by a 5-minute phase of strong volcanic explosions, caused by the sudden removal of the weight of the cone.
 Over the following hours, volcanic tremors continued, but the seismic signature differed from those in eruptions before the collapse.
 They had the appearance of steam-driven explosions, caused by the magma in the conduit which was now at the surface.
 These explosions, including the 5 minute phase of intense explosions, also released a large sulfur cloud, something the eruption before the collapse had not done, and produced significant tephra that covered the remains of the volcano.

 The landslide had a ‘slide angle’ of 12 degrees, a bit less than the 18 degrees of the downslope in the sea.
 Clearly, there had been a plane of weakness within Anak Krakatau.
-This may have been caused by the southwest migration of the volcano 40 years ago which meant it had started growing on the ejecta of the previous phase, rather than adding to the summit.
+This may have been caused by the southwest migration of the volcano 40 years before which meant it had started growing on the ejecta of the previous phase, rather than adding to the summit.
 Later we’ll see another past event that may be more likely as the cause of the fault.
 Even though the fault was buried, there was still a contact plane, not far above sea level.
 This may have been the ultimate weakness in Anak Krakatau: you can bury the past but it still affects you.

 The physics of the event was not addressed in the paper by Walter et al. Imagine a rock sitting on a sloping surface.
-Gravity tries to pull it down the slope, with a force that depends on the weight of the rock.
+Gravity tries to pull it down the slope, with a force that depends on the weight of the rock and the angle of the slope.
 Friction keeps it in its place.
 Stationary friction, when objects are not moving, is quite high, so this is an effective way of keeping things in their place even on a slope.
 But the friction of a moving object is much lower.
 You will know this from experience: pulling something from a stationary position requires more force than what is needed to keep it moving afterwards.
 That means that once the rock begins to move under the force of gravity, it finds itself unable to stop.
 I have discussed this effect before, in the collapse of Kazbek.

 The slow sliding of the slope of Anak Krakatau in the year(s) before the collapse was different.
 This was most likely deformation (shear) of the cone or of the region around the connecting layer.
 The static connection remained locked in place during this time.
 Earthquakes also act in this way.
 Imagine two tectonic plates moving past each other in a transform fault (the San Andreas come to mind.)
 The plates are moving past each other, smoothly and continuously.
 They have to: there is no way one fault can stop an entire plate!
 But while the plates move, the connecting plane is stuck.
 This makes the plate close to the fault line deform, in a shearing pattern.
 This deformation puts more stress on the fault plane, until it suddenly gives way, and the deformed zone can catch up with the rest of the plate.